apigee-labs/rapier/README.md

 Field Name | Type | Description
 ---|:---:|---
 permalink_template | [Permalink Template](#permalink_template) | A specification of the format of permalinks for this entity.
-These are the URLs that the server provides to identify an entity of this entity type.
+These are the client-opaque URLs that the server provides to identify an entity of this entity type.

 #### <a name="permalink_template"></a>Permalink Template

 Field Name | Type | Description
 ---|:---:|---
-template | `string` | A URL template that must contain a single variable. type | "string" or "integer" or "number" | The type of the variable
+template | `string` | A URL template that must contain a single variable. variable_type | "string" or "integer" or "number" | The type of the variable

 ## <a name="oas_generator">OpenAPI Generator